Spicy Lentil Soup

 Nutrition Information:Yield: 8 Serving Size: 1

-Amount Per Serving: Calories: 138Total Fat: 4gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 2mgSodium: 384mgCarbohydrates: 21gFiber: 5gSugar: 3gProtein: 6g
+Amount Per Serving: Calories: 147Total Fat: 4gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 2mgSodium: 884mgCarbohydrates: 23gFiber: 5gSugar: 4gProtein: 6g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.

-I loved watching the Egyptian women carrying their children this way.
-Only over one shoulder.
+I loved watching the Egyptian women carrying their children this way, with both legs over only one shoulder.
 Unlike our daughter on the left, with both legs wrapped around Blake’s neck.

 Established in the 14th century, this ancient market was a major hub for overland trade caravans from east to west.
 The arch shown above is an entrance to Wakalat El-Ghouri, built in 1504 as a caravansaray, an inn for global merchants doing business at the market.

 In the Cairo of today, the Khan caters to backpacking tourists and local Egyptians alike.
 It was one of my favorite places for people watching and taking in the sights, smells, and sounds of life in this chaotically magnificent city.

 Haggling is completely not my thing, though, so I was happy to have my sister at our side, who frequents the market and has befriended some of the shop owners.
 And she can haggle in Arabic.
-Very, very useful.
+Very, very useful!